Joe Biden bans US imports of Russian oil, gas after Ukraine's pleas | DW | 08.03.2022

 The US will stop importing oil and natural gas from Russia, US President Joe Biden has said as the West escalates sanctions against Moscow over the Ukraine invasion.

-Russia's key energy exports are facing US sanctions with US President Joe Biden announcing that the US would no longer import Russian oil.
+Russia's key energy exports are facing US sanctions, with President Joe Biden announcing that the United States would no longer import Russian oil.

 "We will not be part of subsidizing Putin's war," Biden said, describing energy imports as "the main artery of Russia's economy."